 - 45 mls avocado salad dressing

-- Assortment of seasonal fresh and pickled vegetables herbs and baby leaves *
+- an assortment of seasonal fresh and pickled vegetables, herbs and baby leaves *

 - Place the water into a large sauce pan and bring to the boil

 - Add the salt and the farro and bring back to the boil

 - Stir and leave to cook for 10 minutes